skowalczewski/contact_card/README.md

 # contact_card

-A contact card showing an image and text.
+A template to begin the **Contact Card** task.
+We will add additional text and an image.

 ## Getting Started